CSCfi/kielipankki-nlf-harvester/ansible/README.md

 ## Creating multiple dev instances

 If more than one development instance is in use simultaneously, they must be configured so that they won't overwrite each other's data in Puhti.
-This involves setting the following variables to non-default values (see production inventory for one way of doing this):
+This involves setting the following variables to non-default values (see production and dev inventories for one way of doing this):
 - `pipeline_extra_bin_dir`
 - `pipeline_output_dir`
 - `pipeline_tmpdir_root`